 What is an Acquired Brain Injury (ABI)?

-Every brain injury is unique, and the same injury can affect two people differently.
-The effects of brain injury are often quite hidden and not always obvious to others.
+It's also important to be mindful that the effects of brain injury are often quite hidden and not always obvious to others.Â

-Traumatic vs. non-traumatic brain injuries
+Traumatic vs. non-traumatic brain injuriesÂ

 Traumatic brain injuries result from external forces, such as a head injury.
 Non-traumatic injuries include internal factors like brain haemorrhage or brain tumours.